mason-labs/cloudflare-metadata-proxy/readme.md

 It's easier to understand what it does by visiting [the deployed worker itself](https://wart.unstoppable.gallery/1.json) and viewing a JSON file.

-Aside from serving JSON files for metadata, the worker also serves the images pointed to by the metadata.The image below is served from a worker deployed using the codebase in this repo:
+Aside from serving JSON files for metadata, the worker also serves the images pointed to by the metadata.

+Below image was originally obtained from: wart.unstoppable.gallery/4.png.

 ![image from worker](https://wart.unstoppable.gallery/4.png)

-Above image is obtained from: wart.unstoppable.gallery/4.png.

 **How it works:**